http://www3.hants.gov.uk/learning - Link to Hampshire county council – Parent admission information

 Coming to a new school can be a bit scarey!
 One of the good things about Talavera Junior School is that everyone is very friendly and wants to make you feel welcome.

 When you come for your visit you will meet Mrs Webb the headteacher, and be shown round the school by two Prefects.
 You will see the adventure playground, the sports field, the IT room, the library, the wild garden, as well as visiting all the classes and meeting the teachers.
-You will also meet Mrs Lynch or Mrs Beauchamp who are there to make sure you settle happily into our school.
+You will also meet Mrs Lynch who will be there to make sure you settle happily into our school.

 You will be given an information pack that tells you about school uniform, clubs that you might want to join as well as a menu for school dinners.
 There is also a sheet that we ask you to complete to give to your class teacher – ‘All About Me’.

 Mrs Webb will tell you which class you will be in and introduce you to your new class teacher and the Teaching Assistant.
 Everybody is very friendly and wants to make sure that you enjoy being at Talavera Junior School.

 On your first day you will meet your class buddies who will be there to support you for the first 1-2 weeks helping you to find your way around the school and meet new friends.

 Your class teacher is also someone who is keen to listen.
 We know children learn better if they are happy!